So you want to know how to write a nonfiction book, that’s great.

 Determining this will help you decide what tone you ought to use in your writing.
-So, it ensures that they do not drop the book because it is formal or too complicated for them to understand.
+So, it ensures that they do not drop the book because it’s too formal or too complicated for them to understand.

-You have identified your target audience, figured out their problem that you have a solution for, and you have created a solid outline.
-You are almost through with your book project.
+You have identified your target audience, figured out their problem for which you have a solution, and you have created a solid outline.
+You are well on your way to completing your book.

 You will have time later for editing and perfecting.
 Look at your book through its stages as presented in the outline.
-Your goal is to make sure that each step in the outline is filled out on paper or screen.
+Your goal is to make sure that each step in the outline is filled out.

 The easiest way to flesh out your first draft is to pretend that you are having a conversation with the ideal reader.